Suraiya-Khan/Suraiya-Khan/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Passionate Full Stack Developer who loves to code , have worked as an intern at BSNL.
+Passionate Full Stack Developer who loves to code and I have worked as an intern at BSNL.

-Eager to join a creative, problem solving team and upskill myself in any challenging environment.
+Eager to join a creative, problem-solving team and upskill me in any challenging environment.
 Ability to learn new technologies quickly.
 I enjoy meeting new people and hearing new perspectives.😀